odan/odan.github.io/_posts/2020-05-07-slim4-working-with-images.md

 ## Integration in Slim

-Intervention uses static method for the configuration, which is not so good for the container setup, but lucculy we can configure and autowire the `` class.

-Add the email settings to your Slim settings array, e.g `config/settings.php`:
+Add the image manager settings to your Slim settings array, e.g in `config/settings.php`:

 ```php
 $settings['image_manager'] = [